 The calf to adult ratio was determined for each group of muskox seen on transect.
 Since the identification was done from a fixed-wing, it was impossible to distinguish with certainty the sex of the adult or the group age based on the horn shape and length.
-A little more than one third of the group seen (36%) had calf.
-For the group that had calf, most of them had at least one calf, but some larger groups had 12 and where distributed mostly in the Rae-Richardson River Valley (Figure 6).
-Thus, the calf to adult muskox ratio was 38%.
+A little more than one third of the groups seen (36%) had calves.
+For the group that had calves, most of them had at least one calf, but some larger groups had 12 and where distributed mostly in the Rae-Richardson River Valley (Figure 6).
+Thus, the calf to adult muskox ratio was 38 calves/100 adults.

-Figure 6: Proportion of calf per adult muskox in each group observed on transect in the Muskox Management Unit MX-09.
+Figure 6: Proportion of calves per adult muskox in each group observed on transect in the Muskox Management Unit MX-09.